Looking for a London Neighborhood Guide? Here’s my personalized guide to London Neighborhoods and the best places to live in the city. Enjoy!

 If your budget allows Mayfair is calling your name.
 With one of the best club scenes in the world and an Instagrammable flat on every corner, you’re not far-flung from some of London’s most elite hangouts.
 Not to mention Hyde Park and Green Park at your doorstep.

-Just over London Bridge and Tower Bridge sits Borough.
-You probably recognize it from Borough Market.
-But it’s endless museums, landmarks and skyscrapers will give you all the London feels you could ever need.
+You’ll probably recognize this area from a British movie or two (cue Borough Market and Tower Bridge).
+Full of endless museums, landmarks, and skyscrapers Southwark will give you all the London feels you could ever need.
 Oh, and there’s Shakespeare’s globe.

 If you’d like a list of all the neighborhoods in London Huffington Post published an amazing article on a quick description of each: Huffington Post: 48 London Neighborhoods – A Quick Reference Guide